JZ6/Office-Hours-Booking-System/doc/phase1/Scope.md

 **Note** - Details per slot by student, only viewable by student creator and instructor/TA.

+##### Users should be able to easily find, view, and organize relevant blocks and their contents.
+Priority: 1

 ##### Instructors and TAs can manage Blocks (create, edit, delete) and their comments and Slots (manually assigning students, viewing notes).
 Priority: 1
 Details: Instructors/TAs will create blocks with the relevant course(s), start time, end time, and duration of slots.
 Number of slots will be calculated automatically and shown.
 Option to make block repeat weekly and set a maximum number of slots obtainable per student.

 ##### Students can sign up/unsign down for slots and manage notes (create, edit, delete) to them.
 Priority: 1
-Details: Students should be able to easily find and view blocks (except blocks from other courses) and their available slots.
-Notes should be removed when slot is unsigned down for or when another student is assigned via instructor/TA.
+Details: Notes should be removed when slot is unsigned down for or when another student is assigned via instructor/TA.

 ##### Users need to authenticate before being able to access resources.
 Priority: 2